 These short business model descriptions actually reveal what you sell and how you procure the goods, including some ways of sourcing the items to sell on Amazon like brick-and-mortar retail stores, online marketplaces, manufacturers and sellers’ creativity in the case of handmade.

-Amazon also defines dropshipping “an order fulfillment option that allows e-commerce businesses to outsource procuring, storing, and shipping products to a third party”.
+Amazon also defines dropshipping “an order fulfillment option that allows e-commerce businesses that start dropshipping on Amazon to outsource procuring, storing, and shipping products to a third party”.
 That shifts the focus from the way you source your goods to how you actually handle the order.

 Whether a business model or an order fulfillment option, dropshipping has its peculiarities we’re about to explore.

-The very definition of dropshipping gives an idea of how it works.
-Dropshipping is defined as a form of retail business, in which a seller transfers customers’ orders directly to a dropshipper who fulfills the order and ships it to a customer.
-This definition shows that the intermediary step of buying and storing the goods at the warehouse is skipped.
+The word dropshipping is fairly self-explanatory: it’s a form of retail business in which a seller transfers customers’ orders directly to a dropshipper who fulfills the order and ships it to a customer.
+This shows that the intermediary step of buying and storing the goods at the warehouse is skipped.
 The seller is responsible for marketing and selling the product at their online store, while the dropshipper (whether a manufacturer or wholesaler) takes the responsibility for creating, procuring and shipping the product to the customer.

 - Seller signs agreement with dropshipper and sets up their online store.